Thor knows a tracker, one that could help with finding the Tesseract.

-He didn't mention that the girl was prone to bouts of anger that destroyed the head of one of the boys.
-He also didn't mention that said boy could collapse into water, reform, and laugh in the girl's face after seemingly dying.
+He doesn't mention that the girl is prone to bouts of anger that destroy the head of one of the boys.
+He also doesn't mention that said boy can collapse into water, reform, and laugh in the girl's face after seemingly dying.

-Neither Thor nor the other boys seem all that surprised, but even Black Widow is clenching her jaw to try and keep from showing just how surprised she is.
+Neither Thor nor the other boys seem all that surprised, but even Black Widow is clenching her jaw to try and keep from showing just how disconcerting she finds it.

 Then the girl snaps her head back around and waspishly asks for a 'sample' of the energy she's supposed to be tracking, or at least a description, and Stark decides to be a gentleman and show her the way to the lab before Fury can lay into her for disrespect.

 They're lucky that they've still got Loki in custody, because Tony's sure that they wouldn't have that spear of his otherwise.
 But they do, which is good, because now he gets to see just what this girl is capable of doing.

 The Tesseract's energy output is absolutely enormous.
 It's so large, in fact, that the girl can't accurately gauge the distance.
 Karin, as they eventually find is her name, however, can give them a very accurate direction, one which she reaffirms for them every hour or so.

 It's more to go on than just the gamma radiation they were using to track it before, so they go along with it.

 After the first directions are given, Tony drags Banner into the lab and starts questioning the shinobi (Tony's tempted to make a joke about Obi-wan hitting his shin, but brushes it off as not good enough) about what they could do, about what the tracking consisted of, about the water, about what they could do that would make even Thor just the teensiest bit impressed.